rathoreamit85/Data-Analyst-Project-Portfolio-Amit/README.md

 ### Dataset:
 Data used in this project is sourced from the Open Data Vancouver website.
 Key features of the dataset include:
-•	Vote Year: The year the vote took place.
+- Vote Year: The year the vote took place.
-•	Vote Results: Votes in favor, opposition, and absent members.
+- Vote Results: Votes in favor, opposition, and absent members.
-•	Total Votes: Total number of votes cast in each council decision.
+- Total Votes: Total number of votes cast in each council decision.

 ### Methodology:

 ##### 1. Data Storage Setup:
 - Created three folders in AWS S3:
 - Landing Folder: Raw datasets from 2023 and 2024.
 - Raw Folder: Data after initial cleaning.
 - Curated Folder: Final structured dataset for analysis.

 ##### 2. Data Pipeline Creation (AWS Glue):
 - Created Glue DataBrew projects to handle ETL (Extract, Transform, Load) operations.
 - Two projects were created:
-	project-counvot-2023
+- project-counvot-2023
-	project-counvot-2024
+- project-counvot-2024
 - Jobs were created for each year’s data to clean, transform, and load the results.

 ##### 3. ETL Pipeline Design:
 - Extract: Raw datasets for 2023 and 2024 were ingested into AWS S3.
 - Transform: Applied the following transformations:
 - Schema change to remove unnecessary columns and rename key columns.
 - Aggregate function to group votes by year and count votes in favor, opposition, and absent members.
 - Join datasets for 2023 and 2024 to calculate the overall percentage of votes in favor and opposition.
 - Derived new fields to calculate voting percentages.
 - Load: Transferred the final, clean dataset to the Curated folder for analysis.

 ##### 4. Data Analysis (AWS Athena):
 - Created tables for 2023 and 2024 data in Athena.
 - Queried and compared voting results, calculating the percentage of votes in favor and opposition for each year.

 ### Tools and Technologies:
-•	AWS Glue: For building the ETL pipeline.
+- AWS Glue: For building the ETL pipeline.
-•	AWS S3: For data storage.
+- AWS S3: For data storage.
-•	AWS Athena: For querying and analyzing data.
+- AWS Athena: For querying and analyzing data.
-•	Python (optional): For additional transformations and analysis.
-•	Excel: For basic data visualization due to AWS student account limitations.
+- Excel: For basic data visualization due to AWS student account limitations.

 ### Deliverables:
 •	Cleaned and structured datasets for 2023 and 2024 voting data.
 •	A fully functional AWS Glue pipeline to handle ETL operations.